ms097530/PS-Blackjack/README.md

 - If the player's score for the round is equal to the dealer's, the round is a tie and no chips are exchanged.
 - If the player's score is less than the dealer's, the player loses the chips they bet for the round.
 - If the dealer busts, all players who haven't busted win the round.
+- Winning a round increases a player's bet at the start of the round by the amount the player bet, unless the player wins by "Blackjack".
 - A score of 21 is a "Blackjack".
-If the player gets a Blackjack, they win the round (unless the dealer also has Blackjack) and receive 250% of their bet.
+If the player gets a Blackjack, they win the round (unless the dealer also has Blackjack) and receive an extra 50% of their bet.

 ## Flow of a Round
 1. To start a round, the deck gets shuffled and players place bets in a clockwise direction, starting to the left of the dealer.